What has happened?

 A merger of Queenslanders Credit Union with Queensland Country Credit Union.

 The legal merger of the two credit unions occurred on 1 April 2018.
-However, members won’t notice many changes until the database merger, which will happen on the weekend of 4-5 August 2018.
-The database merger will involve the amalgamation of our products and fees, and a change to phone and internet banking.
+However, members weren't really impacted until the database merger, which happened on the weekend of 4-5 August 2018.
+The database merger involved the amalgamation of our products and fees, and a change to phone and internet banking.

 What is the goal?